formancehq/numary-sdk-typescript-node/ScriptApi.md

-# ScriptApi
+# ledger.ScriptApi

-All URIs are relative to *https://.o.numary.cloud/ledger*
+All URIs are relative to *http://localhost*

 Method | HTTP request | Description
 ------------- | ------------- | -------------